-- Over the last decade, gallbladder cancer incidence rates have increased by more than two-fifths (44%) in the UK, with a similar increase in females (more than two-fifths, 44%) and males (almost a half, 48%).
+- Over the last decade, gallbladder cancer incidence rates have increased by more than two-fifths (45%) in the UK.
+Rates in males have increased by around half (51%), and rates in females have increased by almost three-fifths (55%).

 - 1 in 1,310 men and 1 in 550 women will be diagnosed with gallbladder cancer during their lifetime.